oceanprotocol/docs/building-with-ocean/asset-hosting.md

 Publishers can choose any hosting service of their choice.
 The below section explains how to use commonly used hosting services with Ocean Marketplace.

+As a mention, Google Drive is not a reliable data storage solution that integrates well with Ocean.
+Multiple issues encountered when consuming or purchasing assets, therefore please avoid Google Drive.
 #### AWS

 AWS provides various options to host data and multiple configuration possibilities.
 Publishers are required to do their research and decide what would be the right choice.
 The below steps provide one of the possible ways to host data using AWS S3 bucket and publish it on Ocean Marketplace.